Last Updated: September 25, 2023

-This page is updated periodically with my current focus for my work and where I’m headed.
+This page is updated periodically with my current focus on my work and where I’m headed.

-That said, I’m now publishing to YouTube every Thursday (with the occasional bonus video), and I’d love to have you subscribe to my channel to help me boost the growth and turn it into a viable channel for photography information.
+I’m working on regular videos that I publish on YouTube.
+I’d love to have you subscribe to my channel to help me boost the growth and turn it into a viable channel for photography information.

-My weekly email, Focusing Photography, hit a stride in 2021 and there are no plans to stop.
-It ships every Sunday.
+My weekly email, Focusing Photography, ships every Sunday, and was just refreshed last week with a fresh design.
 If you want some insight and analysis in your inbox, you can subscribe here.
-New information goes out every Sunday (didn’t miss a single week in 2021!).
-In general, I write something thoughtful and insightful about the direction of our industry as well as sharing 3-5 other relevant links or pieces of information photographers should be aware of, with a brief thought about each.
+In general, I write something thoughtful and insightful about the direction of our industry and share 3-5 other relevant links or pieces of information photographers should be aware of, with a brief thought about each.

 As usual, I’m doing a bit of photo work for small businesses, startups, and individuals, so let’s chat and make it happen.

 For more examples of folks with /now pages, check out nownownow.com.